 4. Product Defects

 Some construction accident injuries are caused by faulty or defective equipment.
 Under product liability laws, whoever designs, manufactures, or sells a defective product is strictly liable for injuries caused by that product.
-The designer, manufacturer, or seller is liable even if that person or company was not negligent.7
+The designer, manufacturer, or seller is liable even if that person or company was not negligent.6

 Strict liability for product defect claims involves the following types of defects:

 The damages available after a construction site accident is money to compensate you for your costs and losses.
 This includes compensatory damages, which are intended to restore you to before the accident.
-This includes economic damages and non-economic damages that do not have an obvious dollar value.

 Economic compensatory damages in a construction accident lawsuit may include: